brentp/clustermodel/README.md

 To find clusters used above, we utilize the method described in http://www.ncbi.nlm.nih.gov/pubmed/23990415 and utilized throughout `clustermodel`.
 Again, this differs from `BiSeq` and `BSSeq` which use peak-finding to delineate regions after asigning per-CpG p-values.
-The advantage of our approach is that all clusters are reported so users can choose there own cutoff and multiple-testing correction is more straight-forward.
+The advantage of our approach is that all clusters are reported so users can choose their own cutoff and multiple-testing correction is more straight-forward.

 An example invocation to use `clustermodel` would be: